Developer EA Los Angeles

 What is Tiberian Twilight?

-Command & Conquer 4: Tiberian Twilight is the conclusion to one of gaming’s most beloved and longest-running series, the 15-year Tiberium saga, and the final title released by EA Los Angeles.
+Command & Conquer 4: Tiberian Twilight is the conclusion to one of gaming’s most beloved and longest-running series, the 15-year Tiberium saga, and is the final title released by EA Los Angeles.

 In the year 2062, humanity found itself on the brink of extinction.
 Tiberium, the mysterious, alien crystalline structure that infested Earth for decades and caused years of relentless conflict between the Global Defense Initiative (GDI) and the Brotherhood of Nod, was close to rendering the planet uninhabitable.
 In the midst of this crisis, Kane, Nod’s prophetic leader, emerged from seclusion to deliver GDI the message that he had developed a system that could control Tiberium and harness its power.
 But he could not build this “Tiberium Control Network” without GDI’s cooperation.
 Thus, the two opposing factions—GDI and Nod—found themselves in a desperate and unlikely alliance to stop Tiberium from extinguishing mankind.